meowwtama/tp/docs/DeveloperGuide.md

 #### Use case: UC15 - Exit MyBookshelf
 #### MSS:
-1. Library manager intends to exit.
+1. Library manager intends to exit the application.
 2. Library manager enters the command.
-3. MyBookshelf successfully exited.
+3. MyBookshelf exits successfully.

 ***Use case ends***

 #### Extensions:
 * *a.
-At any time, library manager chooses to cancel help.<br>
+At any time, library manager chooses to cancel the exit process.<br>
     * *a1.
 Library manager clears the command line using the backspace key.<br>

   ***Use case ends.***